 - Job: Attorney

-- Living situation: I live alone with no pets.
+- Living situation: I live with a part-time roommate.

 - Student loans: $148,000